-Figure 3: Accounting for growth rate in resilience and recovery estimates.
-To correct resilience and recovery estimates for growth rate, the (a) original time series needs to be (b) re-scaled.
+Figure 3: Partitioning of resilience and recovery estimates.
+Realized resilience and recovery are derived based on the (a) original time series.
+To derive intrinsic resilience and recovery, the original time series needs to be (b) re-scaled.
 First, the time series is shifted to begin at zero.
 Then the time points are multiplied by growth rate.
 The rescaling illustrates that the time span sampled for the slow-grower is effectively shorter.
-For the derivation of resilience and recovery, only the time span shared by all organisms is used (hatched region).
+For the derivation of intrinsic resilience and recovery, only the time span shared by all organisms is used (hatched region).

-Resistance
+Intrinsic resistance

 For resistance, re-scaling the time axis does not help because the differences in stability are introduced through imperfect sampling via the sampling interval.
 The sampling interval describes the time passed between the disturbance and the first sampling event.
 If this time span is too long relative to the growth rate, it allows the organism to recover partially before the first sample is taken, falsely reducing the perceived impact of the disturbance (Figure 4a).
-To correct for this and to make resistance comparable across organisms, the sampling interval needs to be adapted by the growth rate (Figure 4b).
-In existing time series, for each organism class, the adapted sampling interval is determined relative to the fastest-growing organism: i = ifast (rfast/r), where i is the organism-specific adapted sampling interval, ifast and rfast are the minimum sampling interval and growth rate observed for the fastest-growing organism.
-The time point that should be used to estimate resistance is then the time of disturbance plus this adapted sampling interval, tdist + i.
+To account for this and derive intrinsic resistance, the sampling interval needs to be adapted by the growth rate (Figure 4b).
+This is done by using a later time point for the intrinsic resistance calculation of the slow-grower (to give it time to “catch up”).
+The change in biomass following the disturbance is described for the fast-grower as dNfast/dtfast = rfast Nfast (K-Nfast)/K and, for the slow-grower, dNslow/dtslow = rslow Nslow (K-Nslow)/K, respectively.
+Now, we want to know during which time span the slow-grower experiences the same change in biomass as the fast-grower, i.e. we want to know the interval dtslow for which dNfast = dNslow.
+This time span is dtslow = (rfast Nfast (K-Nfast)/K)/(rslow Nslow (K-Nslow)/K) dtfast, and thus dtslow = rfast/rslow dtfast.
+This method assumes that the two organisms differ only in growth rate, while the properties of the disturbance etc are the same.
+In existing time series with more than two classes of organisms, the time point that should be used to estimate intrinsic resistance tx is for each organism class x the time of disturbance plus the adapted sampling interval, i.e. tx = tdist + dtx = tdist + rfast/rx dtfast, where dtfast is the minimum sampling interval for the fastest-growing organism and rx is the growth rate of the organism class at hand.
 The biomass at this time point can be approximated using simple interpolation.
 This method implicitly assumes that the sampling interval is similar across samples of organisms that share the same growth rate.
-Accordingly, variation in sampling interval length among samples is not addressed here.
+Accordingly, variation in sampling interval length within an organism classes is not addressed here.
+The method we present here to derive intrinsic resistance assumes that the two species differ exclusively in growth rate.
+Of course, species can differ in other parameters too, such as K (see supplement for how to derive intrinsic resistance for species differing in K).